Conjure up this Green Wicked Witch Cocktail for your coven for Halloween and you’ll be cackling with delight!

-As long as you use the same measuring container (glass, cup, jug, etc.,) for the “1 part”, the ratios will be correct and you can make as much as you need to.
+If you use the same measuring container (glass, cup, jug, etc.) for the “1 part”, the ratios will be correct, and you can make as much as you need to.

 To make a big batch of Green Wicked Witch Party Punch, mix together:

 - 3 parts Vodka